ibm-cloud-docs/vpc/nlb-about.md

 ## Getting started
 {: #nlb-getting-started}

-To configure a network load balancer, make sure you have done the following:
+To configure a network load balancer, make sure that you have met the following prerequisites:

 * If you don't have a VPC, create a VPC in the region that you want to create your network load balancer.
-* Create a subnet in your preferred zone in you VPC.
+* Create a subnet in your preferred zone in your VPC.
 * Create instances in the same zone as your network load balancer.
 Instances can be attached to your load balancer later.
 * Configure an ACL to allow your network load balancer to function.

   For more information, see [Configuring ACLs and security groups for use with network load balancers](/docs/vpc?topic=vpc-nlb-configuring-acls).

-Once you've performed all prerequisites, you can create your network load balancer.
-For more information, see [Creating a network load balancer](/docs/vpc?topic=vpc-nlb-ui)
+After you've completed all prerequisites, you can create your network load balancer.
+For more information, see [Creating a network load balancer](/docs/vpc?topic=vpc-nlb-ui).

 ## Types of network load balancers
 {: #types-network-load-balancers}

-The network load balancer only supports public load balancers.
+The network load balancer supports only public load balancers.
 A public load balancer is a load balancer where a publicly accessible IP address is registered with DNS.

-## Load balancing methods
+## Load-balancing methods
 {: #network-load-balancing-methods}

-There are 3 load balancing methods available for distributing traffic across back-end application servers: round-robin, weighted round-robin, and least connections.
+Three load-balancing methods are available for distributing traffic across back-end application servers: round-robin, weighted round-robin, and least connections.

 ### Round-robin
 {: #round-robin-method}